-Managing Facebook and any social media platform is easily managed by the boss
+Managing Facebook and any social media platform best managed with common sense

 Common sense runs though successful social media